 The Company leases certain of its facilities under non-cancellable operating leases expiring at various dates through 2026.

-On June 1, 2013, the Company entered into a management services agreement with MandalMed, Inc. ("MandalMed") (the "MandalMed Services Agreement") to lease approximately 5,762 square feet of space for the use laboratory benches, lab equipment, office space, and administrative and facilities services.
-The Company subsequently entered into several amendments to extend the lease term to November 2020.
-On November 3, 2020, the Company entered into the sixth amendment to the MandalMed Services Agreement to extend the term to December 31, 2021.
-As part of the sixth amendment, the Company leased additional space of approximately 2,130 square feet (the "Additional Space") for a three year period commencing on December 1, 2020 and ending on November 30, 2023.
+On June 1, 2013, the Company entered into a management services agreement with MandalMed, Inc. ("MandalMed") (the "MandalMed Services Agreement") to have access to and use a portion of approximately 5,762 square feet of space for the use of laboratory benches, lab equipment, office space, and administrative and facilities services.
+The Company subsequently entered into six amendments to extend the agreement term to November 2023.
+As part of the sixth amendment, the Company gained access to use additional space of approximately 2,130 square feet (the "Additional Space") for a three year period commencing on December 1, 2020 and ending on November 30, 2023.
+According to the terms of the MandalMed Services Agreement, the Company paid a security deposit of less than \$0.1 million and is required to pay monthly rent and common area charges.

 On August 27, 2020, the Company entered into a lease agreement with 512 2nd Street LLC to lease approximately 3,500 square feet of office space in San Francisco, California (the "Office Space Lease Agreement").
 The Office Space Lease Agreement is for a period of two years commencing on September 1, 2020 and ending August 31, 2022.
+In April 2022, the Company extended the Office Space Lease Agreement up to August 31, 2023 and has one year renewal option to extend the term up to August 31, 2024.
 According to the terms of the Office Space Lease Agreement, the Company paid a \$0.1 million security deposit and is required to pay monthly rent and common area charges.
+The extension of the lease term was accounted for as a modification under Topic 842 and the Company recorded additional ROU asset and lease liability of \$0.3 million and \$0.3 million, respectively, in the consolidated financial statements.

 On December 15, 2020, the Company entered into a lease agreement with Tennieh LLC to lease approximately 9,800 square feet of office space in San Francisco, California (the "Laboratory Lease Agreement").
 The Laboratory Lease Agreement is for a period of five years commencing approximately February 1, 2021 and ending January 31, 2026.
-According to the terms of the Office Space Lease Agreement, the Company paid a \$0.4 million security deposit and is required to pay monthly rent and common area charges.
+According to the terms of the Laboratory Lease Agreement, the Company paid a \$0.4 million security deposit and is required to pay monthly rent and common area charges.

-The following table summarizes total lease expense during the year ended December 31, 2021 (in thousands):
+The following table summarizes total lease expense during the years ended December 31, 2022 and 2021 (in thousands):

-d December 31, 2021
+Years Ended December 31,

+2022 2021

-Straight-line operating lease expense \$ 1,224
+Straight-line operating lease expense \$ 1,301 \$ 1,224

-Variable lease expense 64
+Variable lease expense 248 64

-Short-term lease expense 112
+Short-term lease expense 49 112

-Total operating lease expense \$ 1,400
+Total operating lease expense \$ 1,598 \$ 1,400